-Direct Entry - Individuals with either a previously completed master's degree in:

-- a generalized business area such as business management or business administration, - specialized business area (e.g. Master of Finance, Master of Human Resources Management) AND an undergraduate degree in business OR - a previously completed master's degree in any field AND an undergraduate in business.
+- Direct Entry Individuals may immediately begin the doctoral program through the DBA or PhD track with a previously completed master's degree in one of the following: - A generalized business area such as business management or business administration, - Specialized business area (e.g. Master of Finance, Master of Human Resources Management) AND an undergraduate degree in business OR - A previously completed master's degree in any field AND an undergraduate in business. - Evaluation Track Individuals not meeting the direct entry requirements are required to take SKS7001-8 Doctoral Strategic Knowledge Studies as part of their degree plan.